 - What was the best part of your day?

 - What was the hardest or most frustrating part of your day?

 - Is there anything we need to talk through?
 (We might set a time to have the actual conversation.)

 - We say “I love you” and “Goodnight.”
 (Then I might go watch the end of a game since I am a Night-Owl.)
 This routine or tradition has been wonderful and helps us focus on each other and keep our relationship grounded.

-- Set boundaries for technology: Technology is often the biggest obstacle to a mindful marriage.
+Technology is often the biggest obstacle to a mindful marriage.
 Our phones allow us to be constantly reached or distracted by notifications.
 There is always a screen nearby with something interesting on it.
 Keep technology in its place and protect mealtime, bedtime, some time, for actual conversations with your spouse.

-- Have a regular date night and protect it: It doesn’t have to be fancy or elaborate or expensive.
+It doesn’t have to be fancy or elaborate or expensive.
 Just make sure there is a time when your spouse is your sole focus.
 Early in our marriage, we have shared a soda at the food court and just talked.
 We have had “in-house” dates.
 Prioritize this time and don’t let hectic schedules squeeze it out.

-- Be deliberate: This is the whole point of a mindful marriage.
+This is the whole point of a mindful marriage.
 Healthy, growing relationships don’t just happen.